NahomeYo/SPU_CSC3220_W25_T4/Notes_truongb.md

 recurrencePattern is TEXT data type and has constraints:

 - CHECK, checking if value is one of these values (daily, weekly, monthly).
 These are the ONLY allowed values.

+2/18 :

+i think our code is totally right now but Do you think we need to
+- The SCHEDULE table has two identical rows, which might not be necessary.
+So either remove the redundant row or differentiate the data (change the title or date).